nautilus-cyberneering/library-consumer/README.md

 # Library Consumer

 >NOTE: We think this idea can be very useful for a lot of projects so we decided to create a [GitHub Action](https://github.com/Nautilus-Cyberneering/git-queue).
-We are still working on it and we have not replace the embedded action in theis repo with the [other one](https://github.com/Nautilus-Cyberneering/git-queue) yet.
+We are still working on it and we have not replaced the embedded action in this repo with the [other one](https://github.com/Nautilus-Cyberneering/git-queue) yet.

 Crazy idea: let's use git empty commits as a concurrency lock to provide exclusive access to git merges.